albertchouforces/rankmaster/README.md

 ## Installation

-1. Open a terminal or command prompt
+1. Clone the repository
 2. Navigate to the project directory
-3. Run the following command to install dependencies:
+3. Install dependencies:

 ```bash
 npm install